Shaaali/identity-apps/docs/guides/connections/enterprise-login/add-oidc-idp-login.md

 ## Prerequisite

 To get started, you need to have an application registered in Asgardeo.
-If you don't have an app registered, [register an application](../../applications/) in Asgardeo to enable OpenID Connect enterprise login.
+If you don't have an app registered, <a :href="$withBase('/guides/applications/web-app/register-oidc-web-app/')">register an application</a> in Asgardeo to enable OpenID Connect enterprise login.

 ## Register app in the identity provider